snipercup/CataX/.project-management/current-prd/tasks-maintainability-performance-cleanup.md

   - [ ] 1.4 Document updated logic with comments
   - [ ] 1.5 Format the script with `gdformat`
   - [ ] 1.6 Run GUT tests to ensure no regressions
-- [ ] 2.0 Consolidate duplicate item editor code
-  - [ ] 2.1 Identify shared functionality across all item editor scripts
-  - [ ] 2.2 Create `ItemEditorBase.gd` containing common methods
-  - [ ] 2.3 Refactor each item editor to extend or use the base class
-  - [ ] 2.4 Add comments explaining base class usage
-  - [ ] 2.5 Add or update unit tests for editors
-  - [ ] 2.6 Format all affected scripts with `gdformat`
-- [ ] 3.0 Optimize road and pathfinding logic in `OvermapGrid.gd`
-  - [ ] 3.1 Analyze road generation loops for inefficiencies
-  - [ ] 3.2 Refactor code to eliminate redundant calculations
-  - [ ] 3.3 Comment the revised algorithm for clarity
-  - [ ] 3.4 Format the script and run tests
-- [ ] 4.0 Standardize debug logging across scripts
-  - [ ] 4.1 Search for and remove excessive `print` statements
-  - [ ] 4.2 Implement a consistent logging approach guarded by a debug flag
-  - [ ] 4.3 Verify no stray debug prints remain
-  - [ ] 4.4 Format updated files and run tests
-- [ ] 5.0 Update repository ignore rules
-  - [ ] 5.1 Add `*.uid` and `*.import` patterns to `.gitignore`
-  - [ ] 5.2 Comment why these files are ignored
-  - [ ] 5.3 Confirm new patterns work by checking `git status`

 *End of document*